video*, 7 min;

 wall drawing: acrylic on latex paint, 105x270 cm.

 Kosta does not only exist as a given name; spelled with a C it could often be found as a name of various brands typically related to the tourist industry.
 Both varieties however do not share the same origin and significance— one of them represents a nickname descending from the name Constantine, while the other one refers to the Spanish or Italian words for «coast.» The work documents the process of modifying the Roman spelling of the artist’s name (transliterated from the Cyrillic «Коста») into «Costa.»

 This piece was initially developed for an exhibition in the United States.
 To be present at the opening the artist was required to obtain a US visa.
 The project relates to this process.
 The artist was photographed standing in front of a white photo background and holding a mirror in his hand.
 The photograph was subsequently cropped, and reduced to the surface of the mirror.
 In this form it was reproduced in his visa.

 sculpture (silicone, textile, glass, human hair), 175x48x26 cm.

-The starting point for this work is a new ID card, which erroneously states that the artist is 175 cm tall, i.e. the Bulgarian males’ average height.
-On the basis of this data he produced a realistic sculptural depiction that captures the features of this person.
-The sculpture looks like him in every aspect, with the exception of height, which corresponds to the data featured in the ID document.
+The starting point for this work is an official ID card, which falsely states that the artist is 175 cm tall, i.e. the Bulgarian males’ average height.
+On the basis of this data he produced a realistic sculptural depiction that possesses the respective biometric features.
+As a result, the sculpture looks like him in every aspect, with the exception of height, which corresponds to the data featured in the ID document.